ninjaz5736/MMM-PublicTransportHafas/README.md

 ## Special Thanks

-* [Michael Teeuw](https://github.com/MichMich) for inspiring me and many others to build a MagicMirror module.
+* [Michael Teeuw](https://github.com/MichMich) for creating the inspiring project [MagicMirror²](https://github.com/MichMich/MagicMirror).
+You can sponsor him and the MagicMirror² project through [GitHub](https://github.com/sponsors/MichMich).
 * [Jannis Redmann](https://github.com/derhuerst) for creating the most useful [hafas-client](https://github.com/derhuerst/hafas-client) library which provides the data for this module.
-Please support him on [Patreon](https://www.patreon.com/derhuerst).
+You can sponsor him and a lot of his public transport projects through [GitHub](https://github.com/sponsors/derhuerst) or [Patreon](https://www.patreon.com/derhuerst).
+* [deg0nz](https://github.com/deg0nz) for creating the [MMM-PublicTransportBerlin](https://github.com/deg0nz/MMM-PublicTransportBerlin) module, on which this one is originally based.
+* [Ray Wojciechowski](https://github.com/raywo) for initiating this module and maintaining it until 2018.
 * The community of magicmirror.builders for help in the development process and all contributors for finding and fixing errors in this module.

 ## Contributing

 If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/KristjanESPERANTO/MMM-PublicTransportHafas/issues) in this repository.

+Pull requests are of course also very welcome 🙂